 Add words to your Android dictionary as you type

-This is the easiest method of adding new words, as you can do it as you type them.
+The easiest way to add words to your Android dictionary is to do so while you’re typing.
+You’ll run into this method most often on Samsung devices, but it works with most smartphones.
 This means as soon as you realize that you are using a new word, you can quickly add it to your personal dictionary to be remembered for next time.
 You can do it in three simple steps:

 Add words through your settings

 This method is a little more complex and takes longer than the first one.
-However, it is a very useful way to add multiple words to the personal dictionary Android at one time.
+However, it is an advantageous way to add multiple words to the personal dictionary Android at one time.
 This makes it handy if you have a list of words you know you want to add, and you can do so very quickly.
 Here are the steps:

 You can also use these screens to remove words from your personal dictionary as well.